 Using Different Chart Types

 One approach is to use different chart types for each set of data you want to represent with distinct legends.
-For example: (See Also: How To Move An Excel Sheet To Google Sheets)
+For example: (See Also: How To Create Equations In Google Sheets)

 - If you have two sets of numerical data, you could use a line chart for one set and a bar chart for the other.